By Michael Lipcan, MD, Chief of Gastroenterology, and Griffin Health Communications & Public Affairs Intern Celina Daigle

 When to Contact Your Healthcare Provider

-Severe dehydration is also a major concern for those with severe diarrhea.
+Severe dehydration is also a concern for those with severe or prolonged diarrhea.
 Here are some signs of severe dehydration:

 - Cracked lips